PostHog/posthog.com/contents/handbook/growth/marketing/blog.md

 ## PostHog Array

-The PostHog Array is our product release series to update our users on product changes and attract new people to PostHog.
-It's named the PostHog Array, because many hedgehogs are collectively known as an array of hedgehogs.
+The PostHog Array is our product release series.

+It's named the PostHog Array, because hedgehogs are collectively known as an *array* of hedgehogs.

-Yakko adds new items to the Array ;) by gathering changes from the git history, PRs and asking the engineering team to share their highlights.
+Yakko adds new items to the Array ;) by gathering changes and highlights from PRs and the engineering team.

-Each array should include:
+Each array includes:
 - a community MVP
 - a summary of new features, improvements and fixes
 - important announcements e.g. deprecations